amandpk/amandpk.github.io/index.md

 Hello.
 My name is Amandeep Kaur.
 I'm a graduate in B.Com. from India.
 I am happily married since 3 years and currently living with a 1 year old son in New Delhi.

-I am currently working at [Mercer](https://www.mercer.com/){:target="_blank"} in Gurgaon as a backend operator with a passion for providing services required in commerse business (medical insurance).
+I am currently working at [Mercer](https://www.mercer.com/){:target="_blank"} in Gurgaon as a backend operator with a passion for providing services required in commerce business (currently, medical insurance).
 My area of interest lies in business studies and accounts.
-Besides being interested in work life and studies, I'm also interested in the following:
+Besides being interested in work life and studies, I'm also interested in:

 * Watching movies
 * Travelling
 * Playing Badminton
 * Listening to Music
+* Internet surfing

 When I have time and feel to learn new things, concepts and technologies for syncing myself up with current happenings and developments in the world, I do the following: